Vietnam women's national football team

-The Vietnam women's national football team (Đội tuyển bóng đá nữ quốc gia Việt Nam) is a women's football team representing Vietnam and controlled by Vietnam Football Federation (VFF).
-This is one of the most successful women's football teams in Southeast Asia and ranks 6th in Asia.
+The Vietnam women's national football team (Đội tuyển bóng đá nữ quốc gia Việt Nam) is a women's senior football team representing Vietnam and controlled by Vietnam Football Federation (VFF).
+The team's nickname is the Golden Star Women Warriors (Những Nữ Chiến Binh Sao Vàng).

 History

 Early history and an established Southeast Asian powerhouse

-Vietnam women's football established in 1990, but it wasn't until 1997 that the women's team had the first match.
-The team has become one of the most powerful football women's team in Southeast Asia since 2001 with Thailand.
+Vietnam women's football was established in 1990, but it was not until 1997 that the women's team had their first match.
+The team has become one of the most powerful football women's team in Southeast Asia since 2001 along with Thailand.
 Vietnam cemented its position in the region by winning gold medals at the AFF Women's Championship in 2006, 2012 and 2019.
-Also, in the SEA Games women's level, Vietnam also cemented its position, winning gold in 2001, 2003, 2005, 2009, 2017, 2019 and 2021 editions.
+Also, in the SEA Games women's level, Vietnam also cemented its position, winning gold in 2001, 2003, 2005, 2009, 2017, 2019, 2021, and 2023 editions.
+Two of these occurred when they and the men's U23 team won gold medals of the SEA Games.

 In spite of being a major powerhouse in Southeast Asian women's football, Vietnam has fallen short in continental tournaments like the AFC Women's Asian Cup and Asian Games.
-Vietnam first qualified for the Women's Asian Cup in 1999 and has since maintained the qualifying streak, and had hosted the competitions twice, first in 2008 and second in 2014, but Vietnam failed to progress from the group stage each time.
-To make the matter worse, Vietnam even missed out the 2015 FIFA Women's World Cup in a painful playoff defeat at home to arch-rival Thailand 1–2.
+Vietnam first qualified for the Women's Asian Cup in 1999 and has since maintained the qualifying streak, and has hosted the competitions twice, first in 2008 and second in 2014, but Vietnam failed to progress from the group stage each time.
+To make matters worse, Vietnam even missed out on the 2015 FIFA Women's World Cup in a painful playoff defeat at home to arch-rival Thailand 1–2.

 At the Asian Games, Vietnam first participated in the 1998 Asian Games in Thailand, and for the first four editions, Vietnam had little to impress, and Vietnam's first win only came in the 2010 Asian Games.
 Vietnam made a major breakthrough at the 2014 Asian Games, finishing fourth place for the first time.
-Vietnam again progressed from the group stage in the 2018 Asian Games, but failed to Chinese Taipei after penalty shootout.
+Vietnam again progressed from the group stage in the 2018 Asian Games, but failed to Chinese Taipei after a penalty shootout.